-Journalist and indie game developer Tom Francis is a smart guy, and the game he’s making is rather good, so I expected to be impressed with his E3 inspired manifesto.
-For about ninety percent of it I was in complete agreement, however certain implied and in one particular instance explicit criticisms stood out.
+Journalist and indie game developer Tom Francis is a smart guy, and the game he’s making is very good, so I expected to be impressed with his E3 inspired manifesto.
+For about ninety percent of it I was in complete agreement, however certain implied, and in one particular instance explicit, criticisms stood out.

 If you hamstring that to ensure the player gets a pre-packaged experience, you’re crippling this medium to make it resemble a less interesting one.

 Inherently anything described as a manifesto is going to suffer from some degree of exaggeration and grandiosity but still I find ”crippling this medium” to be an unnecessarily aggressive choice of words.
 I struggle to find two people who agree on how to define what this medium that we call video games is, so to declare something as crippling it is either presumptive or simply naive.

 The context for this statement is that certain design approaches, particular those of the likes of Call of Duty are attempts to make games resemble a different and “less interesting” medium, that of film.
 I can let the “less interesting” part go since these things are subjective but I find the underlying premise troubling.